dcoates83/Azure-Sky-Ragdolls/pages/purchasing.md

           </div>
           <div class="deposit-contract-info">
             <h2>
-              A contract will be written up for both yours, and the the sellers protection.
+              A agreement will be written up for the buyers protection.
             </h2>
           </div>